Polymer and Web Components

 ]

-Note: The seed-element project defines the "keywords" value as a comma separated string (i.e. "seed, polymer, web-components").
+).
 If you see that your web component is not indexed in those sites, try rewriting it as an array of strings instead.

 I have been developing myself some components using Polymer, since I like the concept of a self contained piece of HTML, CSS and Javascript.
-It feels a bit like an AngularJS directive (except for the CSS) and a bit like a great replacement for iframes.
+It feels a bit like an AngularJS directive (except for the CSS) and a bit like a great replacement for iframe

 Replacement for iframes?